Bedrock-OSS/bedrock-wiki/docs/items/item-events.md

 ## Registering Custom Components

-item events trigger when certain conditions are met and can be "listened" to in **custom components** which are registered in scripts before the world is loaded.
+Item events trigger when certain conditions are met and can be "listened" to in **custom components** which are registered in scripts before the world is loaded.

 Within each custom component, event handler functions (such as [`onBeforeDurabilityDamage`](#onBeforeDurabilityDamage)) are listed to configure what you want to happen when each event is triggered.